mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

-<a name="parttwo:"></a>
+<a name="part2:webhooks"></a>

-##Part two:
+##Part 2: Webhooks
+Duration: 20:00

 <a name="webhookintentfulfillment"></a>

 ###Webhook intent fulfillment

-In this part you will need to adapt the intents created in part one to be answered by a webhook instead of dialogflow.
+In this part you will need to adapt the intents created in part one to be answered by a webhook instead of Dialogflow.

 <a name="task1-1"></a>

 ####Task 1

-Enable webhook fulfillment for the intent created in task one in part one.
+Enable webhook fulfillment for the intent created in [task one in part one](#task1).

 Create a simple express webhook answering the intent with the same response as Dialogflow did as well as fallback handling if unknown intents are routed to the webhook.